tardate/LittleCodingKata/prolog/sudoku/README.md

 This is an exercise from [Seven Languages in Seven Weeks](../../books/seven-languages-in-seven-weeks/).

+## A 4x4 Solver

+To get a handle on the challenge, starting with a 4x4 [sudoku](https://en.wikipedia.org/wiki/Sudoku) solver.

 See [sudoku4x4.pl](./sudoku4x4.pl) for the full source.
 Here it is with annotated explanation:

 ### 1. Validation Rules